Theory of nuclear collective vibrations: The exact equation of motion for nuclear response and approximate methods

 It should be noted that most of the implementations of the dynamical kernels (i)-(iii) listed above used the effective interactions, instead of the bare interaction $\bar v$ and, simultaneously, the same effective interactions to approximate the entire static kernel.
 This means that in such approaches the many-body correlations are distributed differently between the static and dynamical kernels.
 Such a deficiency is, then, compensated by a subtraction procedure proposed in Ref.~\cite{Tselyaev2013}.
-On the other hand, the class of beyond-(Q)RPA approaches based on the bare interaction \cite{Knapp:2014xja,Knapp:2015wpt,PapakonstantinouRoth2009,Bacca:2013dma,Raimondi:2018mtv,Bacca2014,DeGregorio2016a} does not demonstrate a consistent performance of the quality comparable to that of the approaches employing the effective interactions.
+On the other hand, the class of beyond-(Q)RPA approaches based on the bare interaction \cite{Knapp:2014xja,PapakonstantinouRoth2009,Bacca:2013dma,Raimondi:2018mtv,Bacca2014} does not demonstrate a consistent performance of the quality comparable to that of the approaches employing the effective interactions.
 The listed \textit{ab-initio} implementations have a common feature that the dynamical kernels are not related to the static kernels as it is required by the exact EOM.
-Namely, various pre-processing methods are applied to the bare interaction instead of accounting for the feedback from the dynamical kernel via the two-body densities in the form of Eq.~(\ref{Fstatic1}).
+Instead, various pre-processing methods, such as the in-medium similarity renormalization group \cite{Hergert2016} or Br\"uckner's G-matrix \cite{Dickhoff2004}, are applied to the bare interaction, with a subsequent application of one of the standard many-body methods.

 Another difficulty may arise from the use of the reference mean fields in the numerical implementation.
 Such auxiliary mean fields have to be subtracted from the interacting part of the Hamiltonian and, thus, go through all the commutators in both the static and dynamical kernels.
-This leads to the appearance of terms with few-fermion propagators in the dynamical kernels, which produces additional non-trivial non-linearities in the resulting EOM.
+This is done, in particular, for the static one-fermion kernel in Ref. \cite{Dickhoff2004}.
+However, new terms with few-fermion propagators appear in the dynamical kernels, that produces additional non-trivial non-linearities in the resulting EOMs.
 These terms and their roles in the emergent properties of the dynamical kernels have to be carefully analyzed, both analytically and quantitatively.